|Position||Assistant Professor, Communications|

 |Contract type||Faculty; Permanent (tenure track); 100% full-time|

-As a primarily teaching-oriented institution and department, we are seeking a collegial, energetic, and innovative individual who has successful teaching experience at the undergraduate level and who communicates effectively with students both in and out of the classroom; is qualified to instruct across a range of the undergraduate courses offered by the department; and can develop new and innovative courses.
-Strong experience with incorporating indigenous perspectives, teaching international students, and managing the needs of a diverse classroom environment is an asset.
+We are seeking a collegial, energetic, and innovative individual who has successful teaching experience at the undergraduate level and who communicates effectively with students both in and out of the classroom; is qualified to instruct across a range of the undergraduate courses offered by the department; and can develop new and innovative courses.
+Strong experience with incorporating Indigenous perspectives, teaching international students, and managing the needs of a diverse classroom environment is an asset.
 UFV Communications is strongly committed to Indigenizing our curriculum and our practice; successful candidates will be expected to bring Indigenous perspectives to teaching and/or seek mentoring from experienced faculty members to do the same.
 Likewise, we are committed to supporting and engaging international students and the diverse classroom population at UFV.

-Experience and interest in developing additional experiential learning opportunities, including working with local community agencies, is required.
-Demonstrable experience in technology-supported teaching (e.g. hybrid, on-line, and computer-assisted learning) is also required.
-The successful candidate will show aptitude for working in team situations; demonstrated ability to participate in innovative inter-disciplinary teaching; a collaborative approach to engaging in department business; and an active commitment to academic leadership.
+Experience and interest in developing additional experiential learning opportunities, including working with local community agencies, is highly desirable.
+Demonstrable experience in technology-supported teaching (e.g. hybrid, on-line, and computer-assisted learning) and the ability to engage students in technology enhanced learning is required.
+The successful candidate will show aptitude for working in team situations; demonstrated ability to participate in innovative inter-disciplinary teaching; a collaborative approach to engaging in department business; and an active commitment to academic service.

 In addition to mentoring students from diverse backgrounds and to fostering a vibrant environment within our communications programs and our broader community, the successful candidate will also be expected to maintain a program of scholarly activity or research, preferably one which involves students, is related to professional communications, and/or is community-linked.
 As a faculty member, you will be expected to participate in an on-going process of professional development and to lead others to do so in your teaching and collegial service.